alexbers/lenovo_fan_daemon/README.md

 # Supported Hardware

-Only lenovo ideapad 710s is supported.
+Only Lenovo Slim 9 and IdeaPad 710s are supported.
+If you have IdeaPad you should put zero to IS_LENOVO_SLIM9 (fans.c).

 It should be relatively easy to add other models.
 Check https://github.com/hirschmann/nbfc/tree/master/Configs.